Zubarus/Zubarus-WordPress-Members-Only/README.md

 ```

 At the bottom there's a `{verify_phone_form}`, which will be replaced with a form for first submitting your phone number (which requests an SMS via the Zubarus API) and second an entry for entering the pin from the SMS.
-See screenshots for an example of how it would look like in action.
+See screenshots 1 and 2 for an example of how it would look like in action.

 ## Screenshots